elusivecodes/fQuery/README.md

 **Rotate Out**

-Rotate each element out on an X,Y.
+Rotate each node out on an X,Y.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `options` is an object containing properties to define how the animation should be handled.
     - `x` is the amount of rotation to apply to the X axis, and will default to *0*.
     - `y` is the amount of rotation to apply to the Y axis, and will default to *1*.